bebop scales part 1

 Chapter 4: of Learn Jazz Piano book 4

-I don’t believe that most of us can learn jazz piano by instinct alone and bebop scales should be a part of your vocabulary.
+I don’t believe that most of us can learn jazz piano by instinct alone and these scales should be a part of your vocabulary.

 The key is getting the right balance of instinct and theory.
 Here are some more tips to learn jazz piano, This time we are looking at bebop scales.